How to Change Careers: 5 Tips to Get You StartedDecember 9th, 2021 — Revature

 4. Stay Positive and Motivated

 As you’re planning a career change, keep in mind that things may not happen immediately.
 You’ll likely encounter a few roadblocks along the way.
-Don’t let it get you frustrated!
-Remember your end goals and why you’re looking to make the change.
+That shouldn’t get in the way of achieving your end goals and why you’re looking to make the change

 Celebrate the little victories along the way.
 Maybe you got a call back for an interview or a mentor offered some advice that really stuck with you.
 Every step you take gets you one step closer to finding that job that will help you reach your career goals.